slowernews/wisdom-tldr/README.md

 *'Fuck, don't give a fuck and don't be fucked over.'*

 Five general advices:
-*'No one is a prophet in his own land'*
-*'The root of our problems is our inability to let go.' -- Leo Babauta*
+*'A prophet has no honour in his own country.' -- Bible (John 4: 44) *'The root of our problems is our inability to let go.' -- Leo Babauta*
 *'Avoiding conflict will not keep peace, will rot it.' -- EF*
 *'Life is a balancing act.'*